Commemorated on 11 plaques

 In this house were born the following members of the Bronte Family - Charlotte 1816 - Patrick Branwell 1817 - Emily Jane 1818 - Anne 1820

-74 Market Street, Thornton, United Kingdom where she was born (1816)
+74 Market Street, Thornton, United Kingdom where they was born (1816)

 The Brontë family vault is situated below this pillar, near to the place where the Brontë's pew stood in the old church.
 The following members of the family were buried here: Maria and Patrick, Maria, Elizabeth, Branwell, Emily Jane, Charlotte.

-Haworth Church (interior), Main Street, Haworth, United Kingdom where she worshipped
+Haworth Church (interior), Main Street, Haworth, United Kingdom where they worshipped

 This was the site of the gate leading to the church used by the Brontë family and through which they were carried to their final resting place in the church.

-Graveyard, Haworth Church, Main Street, Haworth, United Kingdom where she worshipped
+Graveyard, Haworth Church, Main Street, Haworth, United Kingdom where they worshipped

 Charlotte Brontë (1816-1855) taught at this school built in 1832 and restored by the church in 1966 with help from the Brontë Society.

-Church Street, Haworth, United Kingdom where she taught
+Church Street, Haworth, United Kingdom where they taught

 Bronte House.
 This plaque was erected in Queen Elizabeth II jubilee year in commemoration of the great authoress Charlotte Bronte who stayed here in 1849-52

-40 Belle Vue Street (side elevation to lane), Filey, United Kingdom where she stayed and stayed
+40 Belle Vue Street (side elevation to lane), Filey, United Kingdom where they stayed and stayed

 Patrick Bronte (1777-1861) The Old School Room Haworth built this school for the children of Haworth.
 Charlotte, Branwell, Emily and Anne all taught here.
 Site of Charlotte's wedding reception in 1854

-The Old School Room, Church Street, Howarth, United Kingdom where she held a wedding reception (1854) and taught
+The Old School Room, Church Street, Howarth, United Kingdom where they held a wedding reception (1854) and taught